null

 One key goal of the framework is to recover as much usable material as possible through methods like recycling.
 “End-of-Waste” criteria identify materials or components that can be recovered for future use.

 While this Directive applies to governments, it also influences the EPR legislation set by each country.
+Parliament approved the first report on March 13, 2024, and expanded requirements for EPR schemes and packaging compliance are likely.

 The EU Corporate Sustainability Reporting Directive (CSRD)